sourcegraph/handbook/content/departments/engineering/dev/tools/scaletesting.md

 - `github.com/londonappbrewery` (28k repos)
 - `github.com/wp-plugins` (52k repos)

-In order to add them to a scale testing instance, you can run the following command:
+In order to add them to a scaletesting instance, you can run the following command:

 ```
 sg client codehost add-github \